A Pepper Grinder Post

 Curses – Part 3

-I started out the with high hopes of getting through what God said to Eve.
+I started out the last post with high hopes of getting through what God said to Eve.
 We talked about exactly what it was that God said would be part of childbirth for Eve, as well as what was meant by "childbirth."
 And yet, if we look again at the verse directed at the woman, we see:

 And to the woman he said, "I will greatly increase your sadness in having children.
 In sadness you will give birth to children, and you will want to control your husband, but he will rule over you."
 (Genesis 3:16, my translation)